Yuhan-Shen/VisualNarrationProceL-CVPR21/README.md

   ```
  where <test_epoch> is the epoch of the model you want to test on, <bg_ratio> is the ratio of background in your segmentations (default: 0.4).

+## Troubleshooting
+We open an issue [#1](https://github.com/Yuhan-Shen/VisualNarrationProceL-CVPR21/issues/1) for common problems when running the codes.
+Please find solutions or ask questions there to help us improve this repository.

 ## Citation
 If you find the project helpful, we would appreciate if you cite the work: